-No matter what our age, we all have the necessary opportunity, information and support, to enjoy an independent, fulfilled, quality of life and continue to make a valuable contribution to the communities we live and work within.
+No matter what our age, we all have the necessary opportunity to enjoy an independent, fulfilled, quality of life and continue to make a valuable contribution to the communities we live and work in.

 Who we are

-Age UK Bolton is an independent local charity (formerly known as Age Concern Bolton) and was born in 1947, thanks to the efforts and vision of a small group of local volunteers in Bolton.
+Age UK Bolton is an independent local charity and was born in 1947, thanks to the efforts and vision of a small group of local volunteers in Bolton.

 We are one of the area’s most significant, dynamic and highly regarded charities, and the leading voluntary sector organisation, working with and on behalf of Bolton’s over 50 population.